 Remove and replace all marker posts damaged during installation at no additional cost.
-Ensure that route marker signs are labeled with a unique identification number, as detailed in the Plans or as approved by the Engineer.
+Ensure that the top of the marker post is a minimum of 5 feet and no more than 6 feet above the finish grade.
+Ensure that route marker signs are labeled with a unique identification number, as detailed in the pPlans or as approved by the Engineer.
 Provide as-built documentation at the completion of installation that includes identification number and location of all installed route markers and correlates the marker to the fiber optic infrastructure that it signifies.

 Ensure that installation of ERMs includes connection of the route marker to the locate wire associated with the conduit run that the markers identify.
 Install locate wire through the base of the marker and terminate the locate wires to connectors mounted on the terminal board inside the marker.
-Install an underground magnesium anode a minimum of 10 feet away from the marker and perpendicular to the conduit system.
+Install an underground magnesium anode at a minimum of 10-feet away from the marker and perpendicular to the conduit system.
 Terminate the anode lead on the connector mounted on the terminal board inside the marker.
 Install the bond straps between the anode connector and all locate wire connectors to provide cathodic protection for the locate wire conductor.